dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 description: "Changelog for the dbt Cloud application"
 ---
 ## dbt Cloud v1.1.29 (June 21, 2021)
+We're heads down working on a handful of new features that we're going to release at the end of this month.
+The finish line is in sight, and we can't wait to share them all with you.

 #### Enhancements
-- Override GitLab auth to import private GitLab packages over HTTPS
-- Create the knowlege/dag endpoint with fake data
-- Add Knowledge Layer 1.0 and RPC poller
+- ?Add Knowledge Layer 1.0 and RPC poller
-- update 0.19 and 0.20 dbt versions
+- ?update 0.19 and 0.20 dbt versions
-- Add navigation bar dark mode when IDE is in dark mode

-#### Fixed
+#### Bug fixes
-- Update dbt-styleguide for logs toggle fix (and bonus spacing fix for jobs)
+- ?Update dbt-styleguide for logs toggle fix (and bonus spacing fix for jobs)
-- Suppress call to /git-token/user for non-manually configured repos
-- Add a safeguard for the reauth page to avoid 401 interceptors
+- Add a safeguard for the SSO reauth page to avoid 401 interceptors

-#### Internal
-- Merge migration updates together
-- Updating the dbt-cloud version in the staging env
-- [deploy] Batched PRs for singular deploy (June 21, 2021)
-- Add columns to webhooks table
-- Adding back deps-hub task
-- Prevent health checks from re-running unnecessarily
-- Clicking/double-clicking on a node will open tabs
-- Add repository_id column to account_git_token table
-- validate emails against known-abuser domains
-- fix callback to only reference oldConnection if it exists
-- Issue request on tab change, default selectors, dag validation and caching, and visual changes
-- Fix project permissions if user is on sso-reauth
-- Add feature parity for alerts in react, subscribe angular alerts to react
-- Adding logs to capture more context about auth forbidden
-- Move develop react apps into a single app
-- add 'gitlab_private_package_https' feature flag
-- Provision IDE for GitHub personal auth (Enterprise teams)
-- Add a list of angular routes
-- Add changelog slot to PR template
-- Adding restore zoom and zoom on scale support
-- Automatically redirect to the first available account and project
-- Updates DAG styles, adds component memoization, and throttles network calls
-- Migrate logic from angular to react for auth.
-- Switching to bumpversion==0.5.3
-- Switching to our custom CI image
+#### Performance improvements and enhancements
+- Ensure navigation bar is in dark mode when IDE is set to dark mode

 ## dbt Cloud v1.1.28 (June 9, 2021)
 We shipped a far better experience for GitLab users.
-Be sure to check out new CI features that are now available for customers using GitLab, and all developers should test out Slim CI which will speed up their model builds.
+Be sure to check out new CI features that are now available for customers using GitLab.
+Additionally, all developers should test out Slim CI which will speed up their model builds.

 #### New products and features